AhmedNasserSh/XcFrameWorkTest/README.md

 ## Structure

 *   `Source/`: Contains the source code for the framework.
-*   `Distribution/`: Contains the `Package.swift` that consumers will use to install the binary framework.
+*   `Package.swift`: The distribution manifest that consumers use to install the binary framework.
 *   `build_xcframework.sh`: Script to build the XCFramework and generate the checksum.

 ## How to Release